Development and performance evaluation of a water-based liquid scintillator tracking detector with wavelength-shifting fiber readout: Positron beam test

 \subsubsection{Optical cross-talk between cells}

 The role of the optical separator in the WbLS tracking detector is to trap photons in the cell.
 However, with some probability, photon leakage into neighboring cells happens.
 Optical cross-talk rate between adjacent cells was evaluated by calculating the ratio of light yield in neighboring cells to that in the primary hit cell.
 As shown in Fig.~\ref{fig:cross-talk_ex}, most events showed no signal in neighboring cells.
 However, occasional high cross-talk rates larger than 1 were observed, likely due to SiPM dark current or delta rays.
 To avoid values being affected by these large value, the mean cross-talk rate was calculated using events with a cross-talk rate 1 or less.
 Figure~\ref{fig:cross-talk} shows the position dependence of the mean cross-talk rate.
 The cross-talk often happens near the fiber holes and the neighboring cells.
 The mean cross-talk probability of the prototype WbLS detector is roughly 5\% and less than 10\%.
+This is larger than 3\% cross-talk reported for the plastic scintillator cube of SuperFGD~\cite{bib:sfg_opt_sim}, indicating limited optical isolation with the current 3D-printed acrylic optical separator.